NicholasJakich/Active-Directory-Installation-Project/README.md

 - Required software: Active Directory Domain Services, Domain controller, and Remote Desktop

-<h2>Steps for Project - Installation and Account Permission Features</h2>
+<h2>Steps for Project - Installation of Active Directory using Azure </h2>

-Creating VMs, Resource group in Azure, Virtual Network, one VM is Client 1 and one is Domain controller.

 1.Using Microsoft Azure, create a Resource Group for the Active Directory VMs and create a Virtual Network.
 To do so, click Resource Group, name the group, and click create.
 Search for Virtual Network in the search bar, and follow the same steps to create one.